masi-sh/masi-sh.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Computer Science at the University of Waterloo in Ontario, Canada.
-I am a member of the Cryptography, Security and Privacy (CrySP) lab and am supervised by Florian Kerschbaum.
+I am a member of the Cryptography, Security and Privacy (CrySP) lab and am supervised by Dr. Florian Kerschbaum.
 My current research is security and privacy in data management and machine learning.
 I am in particular working on protecting the privacy of individuals in databases by using differential privacy techniques.

 I am currently (Fall 2020) working as a research intern at Naitonal Research Council (NRC) in Canada.
 My research project aims to securly design a mechanism to perform join operation over encrypted data.
 I conducted another internship over the past summer (Summer 2020), at Microsoft Research (United States), focusing on privacy techniques for correlated data, while training models on organizational communications (e.g. emails).